 Ed Perlmutter just dropped out of the Colorado governor’s race.
 Here’s why.

-Colorado Democratic U.S. Rep. Ed Perlmutter, his voice shaking in his Golden office, said he just didn’t have the fire in his belly to continue running for governor while also serving in Congress.
+Colorado Democratic U.S. Rep. Ed Perlmutter, his voice shaking in his Golden office, said he just didn’t have the fire in his belly to keep running for governor while also serving in Congress.

 Once a potential frontrunner in a packed Democratic primary, Perlmutter said reality first struck when a left-wing gunman shot Louisiana GOP Congressman Steve Scalise on a Virginia baseball field in mid June.
 But Perlmutter also acknowledged something else that happened around the same time: the seismic shift in the landscape of the governor’s race when uber-wealthy Democratic Congressman Jared Polis of Boulder jumped in.